ar-pavel/Event-Ticket-Generator-With-Relevant-QR-Code/README.md

 # Automatic-Ticket-Generator-With-Automated-QR-Code

-This program generates ticket from the data stored in csv file
+Generates ticket according to provided ticket `image` template  and read data from `CSV`  .

 ## Technology Used
 * **Java**: used to write the whole backend